 For years real estate investors have successfully used section 1031 of the IRS code to exchange their property for bigger and better “like kind” property and defer payment of capital gains tax on their sale.

 However, due to the natural limitations of geography and experience, exchanges are often circumscribed to local markets.
 Unfortunately, doing so today is like jumping out of the frying pan and into the fire.
-This is where DST properties come in.
+If suitable This is where DST properties come in.

 Run away, run away, run away.